suriyakrishna/suriyakrishna.github.io/_posts/2021-04-18-hacker-rank-sql-challenges-advanced-select.md

 > SELECT n,
 > CASE
 >     WHEN p IS NULL THEN 'Root'
->     WHEN n IN (SELECT DISTINCT P FROM bst) THEN 'Inner'
+>     WHEN n IN (SELECT DISTINCT p FROM bst) THEN 'Inner'
 >     ELSE 'Leaf'
 > END AS node_type
 > FROM bst